 Corner Sharpness

-Corners look good for the most part, not perfect, but close.
+The corners look good for the most part.
+They’re not perfect, but they’re close.
 They clean up really well with smaller apertures.

-I don’t focus on the corners for these charts so I can see how the field curvature affects the image.
-When there is field curvature it usually clears up by about f5.6 or f8.
+I don’t focus on the corners of these charts, so I can see how the field curvature affects the image.
+When there is field curvature, it usually clears up by about f5.6 or f8.
 This lens doesn’t have an issue with field curvature.

 Edge Sharpness